Corn Laws: Opposition

 In 1838, Villiers spoke at a meeting of 5,000 "working-class men" in Manchester.
 In 1840, under Villiers' direction, the Committee on Import Duties published a blue book examining the effects of the Corn Laws.
 Tens of thousands of copies were printed in pamphlet form by the Anti-Corn Law League, founded in 1838.
 The report was quoted in the major newspapers, reprinted in America, and published in an abridged form by The Spectator.

 In the 1841 election, Sir Robert Peel became Prime Minister and Richard Cobden, a major proponent of free trade, was elected for the first time.
 Peel had studied the works of Adam Smith, David Hume and David Ricardo, and proclaimed in 1839: "I have read all that has been written by the gravest authorities on political economy on the subject of rent, wages, taxes, tithes."
 He voted against repeal each year from 1837 to 1845.
 In 1842, in response to the Blue book published by Villiers' 1840 Committee on Import Duties, Peel offered a concession by modifying the sliding scale.
-He reduced the maximum duty to 20/- if the price were to fall to 51/- or less.
+He reduced the maximum duty to 20/– if the price were to fall to 51/– or less.
 In 1842, Peel's fellow-Conservative Monckton Milnes said, at the time of this concession, that Villiers was "the solitary Robinson Crusoe sitting on the rock of Corn Law repeal".

 According to historian Asa Briggs, the Anti-Corn Law League was a large, nationwide middle-class moral crusade with a Utopian vision; its leading advocate Richard Cobden promised that repeal would settle four great problems simultaneously:

-First, it would guarantee the prosperity of the manufacturer by affording him outlets for his products.
-Second, it would relieve the Condition of England question by cheapening the price of food and ensuring more regular employment.
-Third, it would make English agriculture more efficient by stimulating demand for its products in urban and industrial areas.
-Fourth, it would introduce through mutually advantageous international trade a new era of international fellowship and peace.
-The only barrier to these four beneficent solutions was the ignorant self-interest of the landlords, the "bread-taxing oligarchy, unprincipled, unfeeling, rapacious and plundering."